The Story

 2024: Launched MetaAI's largest feature bundle update in Messenger, including MetaAI Tab and MetaAI in Search.

-Research Data Scientist @ Meta Superintelligence Labs
+Research Data Scientist @ Meta Superintelligence Lab

 Technical Guru award front